Henri Bernard SINDORFF

 In may 1940 Tilburg was already targeted by German bombing, resulting into 14 death and Tilburg remained an extremely heavily target during the war in less a material way.
 Also Dutch Wikipedia published on these events (link headline) "92 inhabitants from Tilburg died during enforced labor", "of 400, 130 Jewish people murdered" and the fights to liberate Tilburg from 14 to 27 October 1944 costs 54 people from Tilburg their lives, including Henri's oldest brother, Jan Karel Sindorff, who died on 26 October 1944 close to his home.
 Jan Karel was part of the LBD, the Lucht BeveilingsDienst, or the Air Defense.

 The battle of Tilburg - Exercise block 1208 and block 604 February & July 1944.
 May 1940 the German occupier arrived in the North of province Brabant, including Tilburg .A winter aid was set up by German sample to provide food initially for anyone.
-Jan was a clerk at the Town Hall and during the war.
-Jan became block head at the LBD, the Lucht BeveiligingsDienst (Air Protecting Service).
+Henri's brother Jan was a clerk at the Town Hall and during the war.
+Jan became block head at the LB and Henri voluntair of the Lucht BeveiligingsDienst (Air Protecting Service).
 Jan deceased during shooting of Tilburg close to his home in the prof. Donderstraat.
 The shooting Tilburg October 1944 report

 Picture from "Oorlogsleven" web